KEEPING CAMPERS TOASTY OUTDOORS

 By Hélène Park, Founder of Toasty Time

-Bay Area Wilderness Training is a non-profit organization that works hard to reduce barriers and increase support to teachers and youth workers interested in taking their youth into the outdoors.
-Through their work, they envision a generation of social and environmental leaders, inspired by positive and meaningful experiences in nature that reflect the diversity of the San Francisco Bay Area local community.
+Bay Area Wilderness Training is a non-profit organization that works to support teachers and youth workers in taking their youth into the outdoors.
+They envision a generation of social and environmental leaders, inspired by positive and meaningful experiences in nature that reflect the diversity of the San Francisco Bay Area local community.

 Recently, Toasty Time had the opportunity to donate 108 hoodies to this special organization.